 When Jeannette Rankin took the oath as a U.S. Representative on April 2, 1917, Congress and the country took note.
 Nearly 7,000 Representatives had served before Rankin—all had been men.
-Her remarkable election in 1916 occurred four years before women had the right to vote nationally, and blazed a path followed by more than 300 women to date.
+Her remarkable election in 1916 occurred four years before women had the right to vote nationally, and blazed a path followed by nearly 400 women to date.
 To celebrate Rankin’s milestone, this page provides ready access to teaching materials, oral histories, biographies, documents, artifacts, that tell the 100-year history of women in Congress.

 Explore a series of lesson plans, based on the publication Women In Congress, that offer activities for students using primary sources.